josrojas/ReactApexApi/README.md

 App to see the current maps rotation and legends upgrades of Apex Legends using an API from `apexlegendsstatus.com`.

+This project updates every 2-3 months when new season comes out or when there are changes on the legends perks according to Apex Legends patch notes.

 This project was made using the next technologies:

 **HTML - CSS - JSX**